LarryIsBetter/Ledger-Live-Flatpak/README.md

 This was made using the Flatpak-Builder from OpenSUSE's Tumbleweed Distrobox container so if you have issues I don't know try that.

-All the manifest does is download the AppImage from Ledger and packs it up into a Flatpak, it also enables Wayland and hardware acceleration be default.
+All the manifest does is download the AppImage from Ledger and packs it up into a Flatpak, it also enables Wayland and hardware acceleration be default (unsure about Nvidia on this one).
 Simple and easy nothing else.

 To build and install the Flatpak run.